 The machine that Wirtz is just finalising is designed for tape widths of 430 mm, but AB Graphic covers widths from 210 to 1200 mm as standard.
 The dimensioning of the label rolls is just one of many possible options, however: "Depending on customers requirements we can extend the basic functionality of rewinding the label rolls with the addition of various optional functions", says Wirtz.
 A frequently used variant here is the integration of printers, which add sequential batch numbers or individual details to pre-printed labels, for example.
-AB Graphic also offers its customers options for the inspection of labels by adding image processing modules from the fleyeVision family to the systems.
+AB Graphic also offers its customers options for the inspection of labels by adding machine vision modules from the fleyeVision family to the systems.

 In order to secure the quality of every single label, various features of the labels are checked with the fleyeVision modules in the processing chain.
 For instance, they detect missing labels, splice points, matrix residues, label damage, ink residues and dirt spots amongst other things.
 Such faults must be identified 100% if possible, because in certain cases the label manufacturer may face extremely high demands for compensation if, for example, faulty labels have been affixed to end products and are therefore returned to the manufacturer.
 It can also be very expensive if production processes, for example in bottling plants, come to a standstill due to faulty labels.
 In the case of pharmaceutical products the consequences may be even graver, with danger to patients being conceivable.